 Pick your battles.

-Getting Ready for Every Match
+Warming Up is Key for Every Match

+Make mental preparation a part of your routine as well.
 It’s time to ready up for every single match going forward.